warrenshiv/Community_Library_Management-System/README.md

-# Restaurant Management System
+# Community Library Management System

-This project is a decentralized platform built on the Internet Computer, aiming to facilitate the management of restaurant details, staff, menus, orders, reservations, inventory, and expenses.
+This project is a decentralized platform built on the Internet Computer, aiming to facilitate the management of books, members, loans, and reservations.
 It leverages the power of blockchain to ensure transparency and reliability in the management processes.

 ## Key Features

-### Restaurant Management
+### Book Management
-- **Create Restaurant:** Allows the creation of new restaurant profiles with validation for input fields.
+- **Create Book**: Allows the creation of new book records with validation for input fields.
-- **Get Restaurants:** Retrieves all registered restaurant profiles.
+- **Get Books**: Retrieves all registered book records.
-- **Get Restaurant by ID:** Retrieves the profile of a specific restaurant by its unique ID.
+- **Get Book by ID**: Retrieves the details of a specific book by its unique ID.

-### Staff Management
+### Member Management
-- **Create Staff:** Allows the creation of new staff profiles for a restaurant.
+- **Create Member**: Allows the creation of new member records with validation for input fields.
-- **Get Staff:** Retrieves all registered staff profiles.
+- **Get Members**: Retrieves all registered member records.
-- **Get Staff by ID:** Retrieves the profile of a specific staff member by their unique ID.
+- **Get Member by ID**: Retrieves the details of a specific member by their unique ID.

-### Menu Management
-- **Create Menu Item:** Allows the creation of new menu items for a restaurant.
-- **Get Menu Items:** Retrieves all registered menu items.
-- **Get Menu Item by ID:** Retrieves the details of a specific menu item by its unique ID.

-### Order Management
+### Loan Management
-- **Create Order:** Allows the creation of new orders for a restaurant.
+- **Create Loan**: Allows the creation of new loans for books to members.
-- **Get Orders:** Retrieves all registered orders.
+- **Get Book Loans**: Retrieves all registered loan records.
-- **Get Order by ID:** Retrieves the details of a specific order by its unique ID.
+- **Get Loan by ID**: Retrieves the details of a specific loan by its unique ID.

 ### Reservation Management
-- **Create Reservation:** Allows the creation of new reservations for a restaurant.
+- **Create Reservation**: Allows the creation of new reservations for books by members.
-- **Get Reservations:** Retrieves all registered reservations.
+- **Get Reservations**: Retrieves all registered reservation records.
-- **Get Reservation by ID:** Retrieves the details of a specific reservation by its unique ID.
+- **Get Reservation by ID**: Retrieves the details of a specific reservation by its unique ID.

-### Inventory Management
-- **Create Inventory Item:** Allows the creation of new inventory items for a restaurant.
-- **Get Inventory Items:** Retrieves all registered inventory items.
-- **Get Inventory Item by ID:** Retrieves the details of a specific inventory item by its unique ID.

-### Expense Management
-- **Create Expense:** Allows the creation of new expenses for a restaurant.
-- **Get Expenses:** Retrieves all registered expenses.
-- **Get Expense by ID:** Retrieves the details of a specific expense by its unique ID.

 ### Error Handling
-- **Not Found:** Returns an error if a requested resource (restaurant, staff, menu item, order, reservation, inventory item, expense) is not found.
+- **Not Found**: Returns an error if a requested resource (book, member, loan, reservation) is not found.
-- **Invalid Input:** Handles errors related to invalid input fields.
+- **Invalid Input**: Handles errors related to invalid input fields.